-Till we meet next month, Cheers & Happy Reading,
+Till we meet next month, Cheers and Happy Reading.

 G B Singh